statistico/statistico-sportmonks-go-client/docs/filtering.md

-The SportMonks API provides the functionality to add 'filter' parameters to filter the data returned by specific endpoint.
-Below is an example of retrieving a fixture by a specific but reducing the returned data to specifc leagues
+The SportMonks API provides the functionality to add 'filter' parameters to filter the data returned by a specific endpoint.

+Below is an example of retrieving fixtures by a specific date but reducing the returned data to specific leagues:

 ```go
 package main